agkozak/agkozak-zsh-prompt/README.md

 * the number of background processes
 * if `vi` line editing is enabled, whether insert or command mode is active

 This prompt has been tested on numerous Linux and BSD distributions, as well as on Solaris, and in Windows environments (MSYS2, Cygwin, and WSL).
-It should also work perfectly on MacOS.
+It should also work perfectly on macOS.

 ![The agkozak Zsh Prompt](img/demo.gif)